-Not that long ago in the business world, when workers left their jobs to pursue new opportunities, it usually meant they had to sever ties for good with their former employers.
+Not so long ago, leaving one company to pursue a new opportunity with another meant severing ties with the former employer for good.
 Resignations, even on the best of terms, were not unlike awkward breakups.
 And getting back together?
 Almost unheard of.

 When a valued worker leaves

-When a member of your team decides to move on — for another job, for retirement, for personal reasons, or for something else — and they leave on a positive note, make sure to:
+By including boomerang hiring among your staffing strategies, you may have an opportunity to bring valued employees back into your organization one day.
+So, when a member of your team decides to move on — for another job, retirement, personal reasons, or something else — and they leave your organization on a positive note, make sure to:

-- Let them know goodbye doesn’t have to be forever.
-Tell a departing employee you’d be happy to rehire: “I wish you well, of course.
+Tell a departing employee that you’d be happy to rehire them.
+You might say, “I wish you all the best, of course.
 But I want you to know that if this new opportunity doesn’t work out, I’d be glad to talk to you about the possibility of your coming back to work here.”

-- Stay in touch.
-Professional networking sites like LinkedIn make it so easy to keep in touch with former staff members.
-Reach out directly a few times a year by email, as well, just to check in and see how they’re doing, and to keep them in the loop on your firm’s news.
+Online professional networking through sites like LinkedIn makes it so easy to keep in touch with former staff members.
+Reach out directly to them a few times a year by email, as well, just to check in and see how they’re doing, and to keep them in the loop on your firm’s news.